tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_blobr.md

 Compounding the difficulty, the traditional model of API portals mostly provides a long list of endpoints for the user to figure out on their own.
 To reduce some of the complexity, Alexandre started creating "subscriptions" to different parts of the API for customers.
 That's how he got the idea of Blobr.

-Blobr's approach _productizes_ the use cases of your API, making it clear how to use your API to achieve various goals.
+{% include image_ad_right.html %} Blobr's approach _productizes_ the use cases of your API, making it clear how to use your API to achieve various goals.
 There's no ambiguity about what you can do with the API or which endpoints you need to accomplish each goal.
 This granularity also allows API consumers to focus only on the use cases of the API they actually need.

 Dividing the API into distinctly packaged products not only eliminates complexity but avoids information overload for API consumers.
 The consumers see only the endpoints and workflows related to their product use cases.